 - a viral, bacterial, or fungal infection; or

-FDA pregnancy category D. This medication can cause harm to an unborn baby, especially if used during the first trimester of pregnancy.
-Do not use mycophenolate mofetil without telling your doctor if you are pregnant or if you plan to become pregnant during treatment.
+FDA pregnancy category D. Do not use mycophenolate mofetil if you are pregnant.
+It could harm the unborn baby, especially if used during the first trimester of pregnancy.
+Tell your doctor right away if you become pregnant.

-If you are a woman of child-bearing potential, you will be required to receive contraceptive counseling and to start using two forms of birth control 4 weeks before the start of your treatment with mycophenolate mofetil.
-You will also need to have a negative pregnancy test within 1 week before your treatment begins.
+If you are a woman of child-bearing potential, you will be required to start using two forms of birth control 4 weeks before the start of your treatment with mycophenolate mofetil.
+You will also need to have a negative pregnancy test within 1 week before treatment.

 Unless you have been in menopause for at least 12 months in a row, you are considered to be of child-bearing potential.
 Adolescent girls who have entered puberty are also considered to be of child-bearing potential, even if not yet sexually active.

+Mycophenolate mofetil can make birth control pills less effective.
 Use two non-hormone forms of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy before and during your treatment with mycophenolate mofetil, and for at least 6 weeks after your treatment ends.
-Tell your doctor right away if you become pregnant.

 It is not known whether mycophenolate mofetil passes into breast milk or if it could harm a nursing baby.
-Do not use mycophenolate mofetil without telling your doctor if you are breast-feeding a baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

-The oral liquid form of this medication may contain phenylalanine.
+The liquid form may contain phenylalanine.
 Talk to your doctor before using this form of mycophenolate mofetil if you have phenylketonuria (PKU).

 How should I use mycophenolate mofetil (CellCept)?

 Do not open the mycophenolate mofetil capsule or crush or chew a tablet.
 Do not use a pill that has been accidentally broken.
 The medicine from a crushed or broken pill can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
-If it does come in contact with these areas, wash your skin with soap and water or rinse your eyes with water.
+If this occurs, wash your skin with soap and water or rinse your eyes with water.
 Ask your doctor or pharmacist how to safely handle and dispose of a broken tablet or capsule.

-Mycophenolate mofetil can lower the blood cells that help your body fight infections.
+Mycophenolate mofetil can lower blood cells that help your body fight infections and help your blood to clot.
 This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
 You may also have an increased risk of certain forms of cancer.
-To be sure your blood cells do not get too low, your blood will need to be tested on a weekly or monthly basis.
-Do not miss any scheduled appointments.
+Your blood may need to be tested on a weekly or monthly basis.
+Visit your doctor regularly.

-If you need to have any type of surgery, tell the surgeon ahead of time that you are using mycophenolate mofetil.
+If you need surgery, tell the surgeon ahead of time that you are using mycophenolate mofetil.
 You may need to stop using the medicine for a short time.

-Store mycophenolate mofetil at room temperature away from moisture and heat.
-The oral liquid may be stored at room temperature or in the refrigerator.
-Keep from freezing.
-Throw away any unused liquid medicine that is older than 60 days.
+Store at room temperature away from moisture and heat.
+The liquid medicine may be stored at room temperature or in the refrigerator.
+Do not freeze.
+Throw away any unused liquid that is older than 60 days.